alexanderbira/Pixel-Art-Maker/README.md

   <li>No loss in image quality</li>
   <li>Create new colours and have multiple at a time to choose between.
 You can delete these, and they are save accross sessions</li>
   <li>Colour menu can be dragged and relocated across page</li>
+  <li>Use the line tool and click on one point, then hover elsewhere to see a preview, and click to apply</li>
  </ul>

 <h1>How to use</h1>